0x7183/Crypto-Trend-Prediction/README.md

 Now we can finally train our models, and evaluate them:

-* Neural Network, Balanced Accuracy score: 0.43516934942417995
+* Random Forest Balanced Accuracy: 0.7294651491325616
-* Decision Tree, Balanced Accuracy score: 0.42751684593313616
+* Decision Tree Balanced Accuracy: 0.680913137946446
-* Random Forest, Balanced Accuracy score: 0.4860863078404989
+* Neural Network balanced accuracy 0.4071340560574852

-In the end we evaluated the profit of this prediction in the 3 random samples that we removed first:
+In the end we evaluated the profit of this prediction in the 3 random samples and compared it with a Baseline Algorithm that buy totaly random and sell if the profit is greater then 3%.

-* Neural Network: TOTAL PROFIT: 0.0
-* Decision Tree: TOTAL PROFIT: 0.0
-* Random forest: TOTAL PROFIT: 1.066484582450327

-As you can see the prediction and profit aren't great.
+None of the models performed better then the baseline, nor for the profit nor for the average holding time.

+The average profit is high, but that's just because of the Crypto Market.

+If nothing is wrong then this means none of our model are currenty work.

 ## Conclusion

 Don't use this model in real life investments, because they won't work.
 If you want to help with this project feel free to contact me.

-#test